nonsnse/Light/README.md

 ![inpreview](https://i.imgur.com/DOc2Y4J.png)

 > [!IMPORTANT]
-> If you fork this repo please consider giving the orgininal repo a star.
+> If you fork this repo please consider giving the original repo a star.
 Thank you!

 ## Features